Getting a confirmation code from a URL

 force_confirm

-Indicates that permission to access the account must be requested (even if the user already allowed access to this app).
+Indicates that the user must request permission to access the account (even if the user already allowed access to this app).
 After receiving this parameter, Yandex OAuth will prompt the user to allow access to the app and choose the Yandex account.

 This parameter is needed, for example, if the user logged in to the website under one Yandex account, and wants to switch to another one.
 If the parameter isn't used, the user will explicitly have to switch accounts in a Yandex service or revoke the token issued to the website.